 Understanding and determining whether a worker sits in or outside of IR35 can be complex.
 It is also dependent on a variety of factors, including:

-- If the worker supplies their equipment?
+- if the worker supplies their own equipment;

 HMRC has released the Checking Employment Status Tool (CEST) to help those making the decision determine whether or not someone falls inside or outside of IR35.
 CEST is the only tool recognised by HMRC.
-This is something to be mindful of should any dispute about employment status determination arise.

 What to do with the status determination